goosst/wesite/content/posts/homeautomation_partIII.md

 # Concept

-We'll be (mis)using the mqtt protocol to send messages from the ebusd program to Home Assistant (both running on the same raspberry).
+We'll be (mis)using the mqtt protocol to send messages from the ebusd program to Home Assistant.
 This sending of messages will be done in a python script.

 Again: in this way we can focus on making all the ebus related items running in python and we don't have to deal with a custom Home Assistant syntax.
 I personally prefer spending time learning python over learning a custom program specific language/syntax.